abhishekmishra-bareilly/ML-Classification-Capstone-project/README.md

 * Things started to get better in **September, 2005** .

 * Unsurprisingly, customers who had **higher credit** limits had **lower delayed** payment rates.
+*  The minimals of those 6 bill columns are negative numbers.

+* In general, there are **590-688** bills with negative amounts each month, which is less than **2% **of total **30,000** records monthly.

+* The common sense is that the bill statement amount shouldn't exceed credit limit.

+*  However, there are **3931 customers** whose bill amounts are greater than credit limit.

+* Could the difference be late payment interest assuming these customers had **delayed payment**?
+*